williamvietnam/AndroidOpenSourceProjects/AndroidAppsForDevs/README.md

 - World Clock: See the local time in different time zones around the world.

 - Alarm: Set regular alarms for any time of day and have them repeat on one or more days of the week, or manage your sleep schedule.
-Choose from a library of sounds, or pick a song from your Apple Music library.
+Choose from a library of sounds.

 - Stopwatch and Timer: Count down from a specified time or measure the duration of an event.
 To switch between the digital and analog faces, swipe the stopwatch, or tap Lap to record a lap or split.